kiran-4444/blog/src/content/blog/how-git-works-part-1-git-folder-structure.md

 ### Introduction

 This is the first of the series of blogs I'm thinking to write on the Git internals.
 I'll try to explain the Git directory structure in this one.
+Also, I'll keep updating this blog and other blogs as and when I learn more about Git.

 Git tracks and stores the changes in a folder called .git.
 Let's see what that contains.